Collagen & Collagen Peptides: What's The Difference?

 Additionally, they may act as a messenger to the cells to trigger the natural production of more collagen, thereby supporting our tissue structure.
-Taking collagen, therefore, means producing more collagen!
+Taking collagen, therefore, mostly likely means producing more collagen!

 Numerous scientific studies, such as that by the Journal of Cosmetic Dermatology in 2005 have demonstrated collagen peptides’ health and beauty benefits.

-These include reduced and better ageing, joint and bone health and skin beauty.
+These include reduced and better ageing and skin beauty.

 Collagen peptides are cold water-soluble and highly bioavailable and bioactive.

 This makes them a better option for consumption and food supplements than gelatin.
 Collagen peptides have a molecular weight of less than 5000Da.

 Gelatine sits somewhere in the middle.
 Whilst native collagen is NOT soluble, and collagen peptides are highly soluble - gelatine is moderately soluble.

 Gelatin is obtained by the partial hydrolysis of collagen.
 This is when collagen triple helices are broken down to the point where they have pulled apart into individual strands.

 Gelatin will only dissolve in hot water and will jellify when it is cooled (this is the same gelatin you would get in the bone broth you prepare at home).

 Gelatin is often used in cooking - jellies, sauce thickeners etc. It is also used for making soft and hard capsules in the pharmaceutical world.
 Gelatin has a molecular weight of 50kDa.